NanoVNA-Saver/nanovna-saver/README.md

 A multiplatform tool to save Touchstone files from the NanoVNA, sweep frequency spans in segments to gain more than 101 data points, and generally display and analyze the resulting data.

-Copyright 2019 Rune B. Broberg
+Copyright 2019, 2020 Rune B. Broberg

 ## Introduction
 This software connects to a NanoVNA and extracts the data for display on a computer, and for saving to Touchstone files.

 Current features:
 - Reading data from a NanoVNA
+-- Compatible devices: NanoVNA, NanoVNA-H, NanoVNA-H4, NanoVNA-F, AVNA via Teensy
 - Splitting a frequency range into multiple segments to increase resolution (tried up to >10k points)
 - Averaging data for better results particularly at higher frequencies
 - Displaying data on multiple chart types, such as Smith, LogMag, Phase and VSWR-charts, for both S11 and S21